sourabhGavade/nagpur-marina/Readme.md

 Hardware, and Display online before playback commands can succeed.

-Do not run `mock:hardware` (or `dev:with-mock`) at the same time as the real Pi agent.
-The server allows only one hardware client.
+Do not run `mock:hardware` (or `dev:with-mock`) at the same time as the real Pi agents.
+The server expects exactly two hardware clients with distinct IDs.

 To run services in separate terminals instead: